TITAN-Project-EU/PhotoZ_SDSS_ML/README.md

 - Scikit-learn
 - Matplotlib

-### MLP classification
+### MLP Regression and Classification

-The  [Python script](MLP_PhotoZ_SDSS.ipynb) demonstrates the complete process of using photometric data from the Sloan Digital Sky Survey (SDSS) to predict the redshift of galaxies using a machine learning model.
-The script includes data loading, preprocessing, visualization, model training, evaluation, and saving.
-It utilizes the TensorFlow library to construct and train a Multi-Layer Perceptron (MLP) neural network.
+The [Python notebook](MLP_PhotoZ_SDSS.ipynb) demonstrates the complete process of using photometric data from the Sloan Digital Sky Survey (SDSS) to predict the redshift of galaxies using machine learning techniques.

+The redshift prediction problem is explored under **two formulations**:
+- **Regression**, where the redshift is treated as a continuous variable and predicted directly using a Multi-Layer Perceptron (MLP).
+- **Classification**, where the redshift range is discretized into bins, and the model is trained to classify galaxies into redshift intervals.

+Both models are evaluated and compared in terms of predictive accuracy and error metrics, offering insights into the effectiveness of each approach.